obafemitayor/cookwithtayor/README.md

 ---

-## Technical Decisions, Assumptions and Trade-offs
+## Technical Decisions and Trade-offs

 - Before seeding the database with the provided data, I used a Rake script and OpenAI’s API to normalize all recipe ingredients and ensure consistent naming.
 I didn’t include the script in the repository because it depends on OpenAI’s API to run.